saigkill/saschamannsde/README.md

 The current project is built with many pre-release technologies so that the code-base will change a lot as these technologies get closer to release.

+This project bases on Shawn Wildermuths WilderBlog.

-See my blog entry (and the live site) for more information on how and why I built it:
+See his blog entry (and the live site) for more information on how and why he built it:

 - http://wildermuth.com/2016/04/14/Welcome-to-the-New-Wildermuth-com